mmattamala/paper-graphics/README.md

 Resources to help you make scientific figures for your robotics papers.

-It mainly stores the assets used in a tutorial I prepared in 2023, which is constantly being updated.
+It mainly stores the assets used in a tutorial I prepared in 2023, and updated in 2025, which is constantly being updated.

-> Matias Mattamala (2023), "Designing Graphics for Scientific Publications".
-[Online (Google Slides)](https://docs.google.com/presentation/d/1J_7wpXovbtMO1EP84cikXDzGpwWb-QxdlihMAiNg3XE/edit?usp=sharing)
+> Matias Mattamala (2025), "Effective Design of Graphics for (Robotics) Research" [Online (Google Slides)](https://docs.google.com/presentation/d/1BLjCs8lvLsQP_xq5W0iLZfvWgdcwPDPlXB1read0zII/edit?usp=sharing)

 The tutorial summarizes the workflow I follow when making figures for my papers and other advice.
 The goal was on "low budget" solutions, using open-source or other free-to-use software tools instead of expensive professional software.